Copyright 2017 -

 during a balloon ascent, although they had to throw their radio

 overboard to lighten the load after they reached 61,000 feet.
-The following

 year, NBC broadcast another

 ascent that made it up to 72,000 feet.

 different locations was also tried.
 In 1936, KUOA in Siloam Springs,

 broadcast a quartet singing from their studios, accompanied by

 Fayetteville, some 30 miles distant.

 Then in 1939, KSFO in San Francisco broadcast an

 aerial musical stunt as

 airplane flying over the expo grounds carried musicians of the